Language models assisted with research, drafting, and editing of this content.

 Directly Replicable

-4. Transparent e-procurement - Technology widely available
+4. Transparent e-procurement - Technology widely available9

-5. Whistleblower protection systems - High-impact, moderate-cost
+5. Whistleblower protection systems - High-impact, moderate-cost2

 Context-Dependent